anaclumos/extracranial/posts/2022-05-27-karrot-intern-week/en.md

 Among them, if you were looking for a Computer Science intern, you had to prepare well for the second technical interview.
 In the meantime, most of the companies that have been interviewed are **preparable** as above.
 Karrot's interview was different.
-They did not ask questions about the interviewer's knowledge, and within 5 minutes of starting the discussion, we discussed about practical work.
+They did not ask questions about the interviewer's knowledge, and we discussed practical work within 5 minutes of starting the discussion.
 I felt like I was in a team meeting rather than an interview.

-First, he explained the Team's current problem.
+First, he explained the team's current problem.
 Then, he asked me to analyze the expected solutions presented and their strengths and weaknesses.
 During the actual interview, he explained the following information.

-### Do you know what mini-apps are?
+### On Mini-Apps

-- In China's WeChat, there is a mini program called **Xiaochengxu**.
+- In China's WeChat, there is a Mini Program called **Xiaochengxu**.
 - A feature that allows sideloading of small programs within WeChat.
 - You don't need to install the app, take a QR code, and the mini-app loads super-fast, giving you a similar experience to the app.
 - At the same time, membership registration and payment connection are not required.
 Since WeChat ID and WeChat Pay are automatically linked, no roadblocks hinder the user's flow.